patrickbucher/learning-rust/diary.md

+# Day 98 (2024-06-30)

+I worked through chapter 10 of the RSSA book, which is about async Rust.
+The introduction was decent, however, a practical example would have been more illustrative.

 # Day 97 (2024-06-29)

-I worked through chapter 9 in the RSSA book, which hardly introduced anything new besides checking a hashed password.
+I worked through chapter 9 of the RSSA book, which hardly introduced anything new besides checking a hashed password.
 I modified my review on Amazon and reduced the rating from 3 to 2 stars.
 Now I hope that at least the rest of the book is a bit more englightening.